Are you missing one or more teeth? Have your lost teeth been affecting how you eat and speak?

 - Replace the natural tooth root

-- Stimulate the jaw bone to promote bone regeneration
+- Stimulate the jaw bone to prevent bone loss

 - Can improve eating, chewing, and speaking